rapidcow/rapidcow.github.io/index.md

 (it's been almost 2 years but still thanks to [SansPapyrus683][] for inspiring me to put up stuff here!!)

-[SansPapyrus683]: https://sanspapyrus683.github.io/ "cool CP stuff there"
+[SansPapyrus683]: https://sanspapyrus683.github.io/ "cool CP (= competitive programming) stuff there"

 ## what i ~~*might*~~ **won't** be adding...